 As a media-based learning resource, this training program is useful for both new hires and for continuing education -- to visually demonstrate effects of processing errors on the end product.

-DVD-60C includes optional English subtitles for hearing-impaired and ESL students, also Leader's Guide, Review Questions and IPC Training Certification Certificates for students who pass the final exam.* Useful for group training or individual learning.
-Licensed for unlimited usage at one facility.
+DVD-60C includes optional English subtitles for hearing-impaired and ESL students.
 Produced in cooperation with WHMA, Wire Harness Manufacturer's Association.
 Time: 26 minutes.